arturolei/Sprint-Challenge--User-Interface/answers.md

-# Self-Study Questions, Sprint Challenge: User Interface
+# Self-Study Questions, Sprint Challenge: User Interface, 9 March 2019

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.